 The occupancy, average daily rate, and RevPAR statistics we use throughout this report for the twelve weeks ended June 15, 2012, include the period from March 24, 2012, through June 15, 2012, and the statistics for the twelve weeks ended June 17, 2011, include the period from March 26, 2011, through June 17, 2011, (except in each case, for The Ritz-Carlton brand properties and properties located outside of the United States, which for those properties includes the period from March 1 through the end of May).
-The occupancy, average daily rate, and RevPAR statistics we use throughout this report for the twenty-four weeks ended June 15, 2012, include the period from December 31, 2011, through June 15, 2012, and the statistics for the twenty-four weeks ended June 17, 2011, include the period from January 1, 2011, through June 17, 2011, (except in each case, for The Ritz-Carlton brand properties and properties and properties includes the period from January 1, 2011, through June 17, 2011, (except in each case, for The Ritz-Carlton brand properties and properties and properties includes the period from January 1, 2011, through June 17, 2011, (except in each case, for The Ritz-Carlton brand properties and properties located outside of the United States, which for those properties includes the period from January 1, 2011, through June 17, 2011, (except in each case, for The Ritz-Carlton brand properties and properties located outside of the United States, which for those properties includes the period from January 1 through the end of May).
+The occupancy, average daily rate, and RevPAR statistics we use throughout this report for the twenty-four weeks ended June 15, 2012, include the period from December 31, 2011, through June 15, 2012, and the statistics for the twenty-four weeks ended June 17, 2011, include the period from January 1, 2011, through June 17, 2011, (except in each case, for The Ritz-Carlton brand properties and properties located outside of the United States, which for those properties includes the period from January 1 through the end of May).